AustinPerry22/fs-journal/notes/10-vue.md

 lifecycle hooks
 onMounted(function) - runs when mounted/ brought into doc.
-Make sure function is defined outside of return onUpdated() - runs when updated onUnmounted() - runs when unmounted/ removed
+Make sure function is defined outside of return -also can use ()=>{} inside to run multiple stuff onUpdated() - runs when updated onUnmounted() - runs when unmounted/ removed

 define function outside return then add function name in return.

 movies: computed(()=> Appstate.movies) - any time we use movies its reactive

+in the router.js, can make new routes and link component/page to it

+NOTE used when clicking something take to new page, generally use these ones
+<router-link :to="{name: 'nameFromRouter.js'}> </router-link> - is like an a tag wrap around thing to click on

+NOTE router push should be used only for auto navigating the user when certain processes are done to change route in functions use
+    router = useRouter()
+    function(){
+        router.push({name: 'nameFromRouter.js'})
+    }

+above setup and below export default use your props
+props: {car: {type: Car, required: true}}

+to pass in props in the parent component/page
+<MyComponent :car="car" :id="car.id" etc./> -

+scss
+&:hover{

+}

+in routerlink :to"{name: 'CarDetails', params: {carId: car.id}}"" in router when clicked on certain car
+path: '/cars/:carId', -need to pass in carId so it can link to the correct carid page
+name: 'CarDetails',
+components: CarDetailsPage

+PAGES NEVER TAKE IN PROPS!!!

+to get id out of url
+const route = useRoute()   - where you are right now/url route.params.carId  - gets the carId out of the url

+service
+async getCarById(){
+    Appstate.activeCar = null   - sets the active car to null so while its awaiting doesn't show wrong car res = await blah blah
+}